MissNaliaka/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Print all numbers base of 16 in lowercase(hexadecimal)
+Prints all possible combinations of single-digit numbers